RIKEN-RCCS/lens3/v1/doc/setting.md

 Lens3 has its own a list of users (with uid+gid) and a list of enablement status of the users.
-It does not look at the databases of the underlying OS whereas it uses uid+gid of the system.
+It does not look at the databases of the underlying system whereas it uses uid+gid of the system.

 See [Administration Guide](admin-guide.md#).

-* Prepare a list of users in a CSV file
+Lens3 stores user information from a CSV file.
+An entry in CSV is a "ADD" keyword, a uid, a (maybe empty) claim string, and a list of groups

-  * An entry is a user name and a list of groups
+* Prepare a list of users in a CSV file.

 ```
-ADD,user1,group1a,group1b,group1c, ...
+ADD,user1,,group1a,group1b,group1c, ...
-ADD,user2,group2a,group2b,group2c, ...
+ADD,user2,,group2a,group2b,group2c, ...
 ...
 ```

-* Register users to Lens3 by `lens3-admin` command
+* Register users by `lens3-admin` command

 ```
-lens3-admin$ lens3-admin -c api-config.yaml load-user {csv-file}
+lens3$ lens3-admin -c conf.json load-user {csv-file}
-lens3-admin$ lens3-admin -c api-config.yaml list-user
+lens3$ lens3-admin -c conf.json list-user
 ```

 * (Optionally) Prepare a list of users enabled to access
-  * An entry is a "enable" prefix and a list of user names
+  * An entry is a "enable" prefix and a list of uid's

 ```
 ENABLE,user1,user2,user3, ...
 ```

-* Register permit-list to Lens3 by `lens3-admin` command.
+* Register an enabled-user list by `lens3-admin` command

 ```
-lens3-admin$ lens3-admin -c api-config.yaml load-permit {csv-file}
+lens3$ lens3-admin -c conf.json load-user {csv-file}
-lens3-admin$ lens3-admin -c api-config.yaml list-permit
+lens3$ lens3-admin -c conf.json list-user
 ```

 ## Check the Status